ADS-B: The 2020 Mandate

 Retired Boston TRACON Controller and FAA Safety Team Lead Representative Bob Adelizzi will provide an overview of flight procedures in Class B airspace as well as ways to avoid Temporary Flight Restrictions (TFR), especially with increased VIP movement during the upcoming election.
 Learn about effective pilot/controller communications and operating techniques to help make your flight safe and efficient.
 If you are thinking about flying to Cape Cod and the islands from northern New England, this seminar is for you.

-All too often pilots will act impulsively when faced with an unexpected event, and sometimes their "startle response” will weld the final link in the chain leading to an accident.
-Sadly, such accidents are often fatal.
-Doug will present a variety of scenarios to help you prepare for that unexpected event, and offer vital suggestions to aid you in 'Doing-the-Right-Thing' when the unexpected happens to you.
-The speaker, Doug Stewart, is the 2004 National Certified Flight Instructor (CFI) of the Year, a Master CFI, a Designated Pilot Examiner, and a FAA Safety Team Representative.
+All too often pilots will act impulsively when faced with an unexpected event, and sometimes their “startled response” will weld the final link in the chain leading to an accident that sadly is fatal.
+Doug will present a variety of scenarios to help you prepare for that unexpected event, and offer vital suggestions to aid you in Doing-The-Right-Thing when the unexpected happens to you.
+Doug Stewart is the 2004 National Certified Flight Instructor (CFI) of the Year, a Master CFI, a Designated Pilot Examiner, and a FAA Safety Team Representative.

 In New England, roughly fifty percent of the loss-of-control accidents involve loss of control on the ground?
 Tailwheel aircraft factor prominently in those numbers.
 With the proper knowledge, pilots can develop techniques and strategies for operating tailwheel aircraft safely, especially in the challenging takeoff and landing phases of flight.
-Our speaker, Chris Loprinze, is the Assistant Chief Pilot for a large FAR 91 fractional ownership company.
-He is a Certified Flight Instructor - Instruments (CFII), Designated Pilot Examiner, and FAASTeam Representative.
+Our speaker, Rob Dumovic, is a flight instructor at Executive Flyers in Bedford, MA, specializing in tailwheel and aerobatic flight instruction.
 Join him for a very informative session.